Casa Amorosa

 from our home to yours

 Our extra virgin olive oil (EVOO) is harvested directly from our own trees.
 Unlike some other producers, we do not collect the olives from the ground which can compromise the quality in terms of flavour profile and can also reduce the antioxidant health benefits.
-Our olive trees are totally organic, with no artificial pesticides and we use only natural biological fertiliser.
+Our olive trees are totally organic as we use no artificial pesticides.

 We produce extra virgin olive oil of the Simona olive variety, which is characterised by fruity notes of green olives, turnip tops and artichokes.
 The high content of total polyphenols gives it a deliciously bitter undertone with fruity notes of green olives turning black.
 Freshly pressed, our olive oil has a piquant taste reflecting its high phenolic and oleic acid content.